mohammedmanssour/file-cast/README.md

 protected $casts = [
     'government_id' => FileCast::class, // uses default public disk that can be change from configuratuin. and uses table name as a path
     'verification_video' => FileCast::class.':s3', // uses s3 disk for upload and uses table name as a path
-    'profile_picture' => FileCast::class.':s3,pics', // uses s3 disk for upload and uses table pics as a path
+    'profile_picture' => FileCast::class.':s3,pics', // uses s3 disk for upload and uses pics as a path
 ];
 ```